 What Steps Can Be Taken To Help Gums Recover After Tooth Extraction?

-The first step to helping gums recover after a tooth extraction is to manage the pain and swelling.
-Ice packs can be applied to the outside of the mouth for 15 minutes at a time in order to reduce any discomfort or swelling.
+The first step to helping gums recover after tooth extractions in Winchester, VA, is to manage the pain and swelling.
+Ice packs can be applied to the outside of the mouth for 15 minutes at a time to reduce any discomfort or swelling.
 Over-the-counter medications such as ibuprofen or acetaminophen can also be taken to manage pain.

 It is important to keep the area clean after tooth extraction.
 The dentist may prescribe a mouthwash that should be used twice daily to reduce inflammation and help prevent infection.
 Avoid touching or picking at the extraction site, as this can cause further irritation and impede healing.
 If a blood clot has formed at the extraction site, avoid brushing your teeth directly above it to prevent dislodging the clot.